-- A professional trained to test hearing and who will have the skills and equipment for pediatric hearing testing - Coordinates with the other providers and is the central person to ongoing care - Will discuss your child's hearing loss and how it affects their ability to hear speech - Will be able to make recommendations about amplification choices (hearing aid, cochlear implant, etc) and provide follow-up and monitoring - Will provide audiologic follow-up, including assessing your child's hearing with and without amplification - Will assist in providing information on intervention options
+- A professional trained to test hearing and who will have the skills and equipment for pediatric hearing testing - Works with other professionals, such as the pediatrician, ENT, and early intervention providers who work with your child, regarding the hearing loss. - Will discuss your child's hearing loss and how it affects their ability to hear and understand speech. - Will be able to make recommendations about amplification choices (hearing aid, cochlear implant, etc) and provide follow-up and monitoring. - Will provide audiologic follow-up care, including testing your child's hearing with and without amplification. - Will assist in providing information on early intervention options.